TmisterT/inservice-laravel/README.md

 # Public Service Office (PSO) Inservice System

-A centralized web application designed to streamline, track, and manage the end-to-end processing of in-service training and professional development applications within the public service.
-Built on the Laravel framework, this system transitions manual, paper-based workflows into a secure, auditable digital pipeline.
+The system helps applicants submit applications, upload supporting documents, record qualifications and employment history, and track the status of their applications.
+It also enables SROs, HODs from organisations and PSO(HRMC) Officers to review, screen, approve, reject, or return applications through a clear and structured workflow.
 ---

 ## 🔄 Core Workflow Pipeline

-[ Applicant ] ──> Submit Application ──> [ Organisation Reviewer ] ──> Revise/HOD Parts/SRO Parts submit ──> [ PSO Admin ] ──> Final Approval
+[ Applicant A1.
+A4 draft and submit] ──> Submit Application ──> [ Organisation Reviewer ] ──> Revise/HOD Parts(Performance A3)/SRO Parts(Pre-screening A2) submit ──> [ PSO Admin ] ──> Final Approval

 ---